AdobeDocs/cc-everywhere/src/pages/guides/index.md

 ## Step 4: Exchange Access Token

+> **Note**: To set up a local server, refer to the [local development set-up guide](./local/index.md)

-The Adobe IMS server will handle the OAuth for your application.
-At the redirect URI you define, After a user logs in, the Adobe IMS Server stores the code and redirects the user back to the designated **redirect URL** with an authorization code.
-At this redirect URL is hit,  call the following method:
+After a user logs in, they are redirected back to the designated **redirect URL** with an authorization code.
+At this redirect URL is hit, call the following method to exchange that code for an access token:

 ```js
 ccEverywhere.exchangeAuthCodeForToken();